 1. Economic Status: Working class people spent most of their time under the sun and retained the dark color and the wealthy people tend to be a bit fairer.
 (Don’t think about white.
 They were just a bit fairer).

 2. Social Status: Due to the caste systems and the extended British rule, white/fairer people always got a very high social status in the society.
 During this period, the minds of millions of Indians were influenced by the image that fair skin signifies superiority, dominance, and power, while dark skin represents the weaker, inferior masses.

 … and there are 100s of other reasons.
 This preference for fairer skin is prevalent in many other countries as well.

 Hindustan Lever Limited launched “Fair & Lovely” in 1978, exploiting the Indian obsession with fairer skin tone.
 It is called the mother of all fairness creams in India.
 Now, the same product is selling in 38 countries worldwide, generating most of the income from South Asia.
 The current market is flooded with so many international/local brands.
 Nevertheless, all fairness cream advertisements are based on the mantra, If you buy this fairness product, you will make your family proud, you will look beautiful, and you will secure a wonderful husband - What an insult to the Indian Women?.

-My suggestion is this - Please don’t let them dictate, how should you look, how should you smell, how should you dress, over or under.
+My suggestion is this - Please don’t let them dictate, how should you look, how should you smell, how should you dress.
 It’s your body.
 You know the basics to keep it clean.
 That’s more than enough.
 Let your mantra be - Clean & Healthy.
-Please don’t imagine yourself in some one else’s body.
-No one in the world worth it.
+Please don’t imagine yourself in someone else’s body.
+No one in the world is worthy of it.

 Your skin color is a gift from your parents.
-It’s a symbol of the society, place and culture you belong to.
+It’s a symbol of the society, place, and culture you belong to.
 Dark or White.
-Feel proud about it !.You are here : home > categories > social
+Feel proud of it !.home > categories > social